Jason Kabia

 Jason Thomas Kabia (born 26 May 1969) is an English former professional footballer who played as a striker.

 Career

 Born in Sutton-in-Ashfield, Kabia played non-league football with Oakham United, before spending two seasons in the Football League with Lincoln City, making a total of 28 league appearances.
 While at Lincoln, Kabia also spent a loan spell at Doncaster Rovers, making five league appearances.
 Kabia later played in Malta for Valletta, in English non-league football for Gainsborough Trinity, and in the Republic of Ireland for a number of clubs including Cork City, Galway United, Waterford United, Kilkenny City.
 In July 2001 he moved to Cobh Ramblers.

 Personal life

-He is the father of Jaze Kabia, who is also a professional footballer, currently playing for Scottish Premiership side Livingston.
+He is the father of Jaze Kabia, who is also a professional footballer.